matt-hendrick/open-advocacy/PROJECT_PLAN.md

 - Ensure string filtering is done on the backend (atm, I am just filtering on the frontend)

 ## 5. Features To Eventually Add
+- Investigate other, more robust options for auth
 - Ability to update/display a project timeline and current status (bill timeline)
 - Setup "Contact your Rep about this Project" workflow
 - Make entity metadata more flexible.
 Allowing adding arbitrary contact fields or other data.